 Whether you book alone or as a group, we will only deal with the lead name in all subsequent correspondence, including changes, amendments and cancellations.
 The lead name is responsible for ensuring the accuracy of the personal details or any other information supplied in respect of yourself and any other person travelling on the booking and for passing on any information regarding the booking or any changes made in relation thereto, to all persons travelling on such booking, including but not limited to information on schedule changes or copies of booking confirmations.

-You will need to pay a non-refundable deposit to us at the time of booking of at least 10% of your selected travel arrangements (minimum GB£125/Euro150/US$200/AUS$200/NZD250 per person; GB£350 per person for the Coast to Coast Express tour; GB£175 per person for all Peru tours) whichever is greater.
+You will need to pay a non-refundable deposit to us at the time of booking of at least 10% of your selected travel arrangements (minimum GB£100/Euro150/US$160/AUS$170/NZD200 per person and GB£375 per person for the Coast to Coast Express tour.
 You may also be required to pay for any non-transferable and non-refundable items such as National Park entrance fees and permits.
 We will then invoice you for the remainder of the cost due before you travel, which you must pay not later than 56 days before departure.
 If your tour is 42 days or longer your final balance is due 12 weeks prior to departure.
 If you book less than 56 days before departure, full payment (less any payment which must be paid locally) must be made on booking.
 If you do not pay the balance by the due date your booking will be cancelled and you will forfeit your deposit and any other relevant charges.
 If you do not pay the local payment on the due date your booking will be cancelled (and we shall have no further liability to you) and cancellation charges will be levied as appropriate.
-Please note that all payments made on a credit card (whether deposits, part payments or final balances) will be subject to a credit card fee of 2% (inc. VAT).
+Please note that all payments made on a credit card (whether deposits, part payments or final balances) will be subject to a credit card fee of 1.45% (inc. VAT).